 Verse 1: And I saw when the Lamb opened one of the seals, and I heard, as it were the noise of thunder, one of the four beasts saying, Come and see.

-The “noise of thunder” accompanying the opening of this seal, reminds us of the “lightnings and thunderings and voices” seen and heard when John first described God’s throne in chapter 4 verse 5.
-Significantly, no more “thunder” will be heard until “the angel [takes] the censer . . . and cast[s] it into the earth” (Revelation 8:5) at the end of the Investigative Judgment that begins here.
+The “noise of thunder,” accompanying the opening of this seal, reminds us of the “lightnings and thunderings and voices” seen and heard when John first described God’s throne (Revelation 4:5).
+Significantly, no more “thunder” will be heard until “the angel [takes] the censer . . . and cast[s] it into the earth” (Revelation 8:5) at the end of the Investigative Judgment beginning here.

 Then John hears “one of the four beasts” inviting him to “Come and see.”
-They were introduced back in chapter 4 verses 6-8, with the “first” looking “like a lion,” the “second . . . like a calf,” the “third” as “a face as a man,” and the “fourth . . . like a flying eagle,” in that order.
+These beasts were introduced back in chapter 4, verses 6-8, with the “first” looking “like a lion,” the “second . . . like a calf,” the “third” as “a face as a man,” and the “fourth . . . like a flying eagle,” in that order.

-Therefore, whereas John neglects to signify the “lion” as “first” in this chapter, and Ezekiel signifies it as “second, third” and “second” in his visions, the order of its presentation should not be regarded as a significant factor in either the book of Revelation or in Ezekiel.
+Therefore, whereas John neglects to signify the “lion” as “first” in this chapter (identifying it as “one of the four beasts”), and Ezekiel signifies it as “second, third” and “second” in his visions, the order of its presentation should not be regarded as a significant factor in either the book of Revelation or in Ezekiel.